Yeni Mosque, Mytilene: Construction and fate

-Yeni Mosque, the largest and most recent mosque in Lesbos was commissioned and funded in 1825 by Mustafa Agha Koulaxiz, tax collector and governor of Mytilene, built in the bazaar district where the Muslims had their shops.
-A madrasa, founded by Hadji Muhammed Agha, the mansion of the Mufti Halim Pasha and an Ottoman cemetery completed the mosque complex to the north and east.
+The Yeni Mosque, the largest and most recent mosque in Lesbos was commissioned and funded in 1825 by Mustafa Agha Koulaxiz, a tax collector and governor of Mytilene.
+The mosque was built in the bazaar district where the Muslims had their shops.
+A madrasa, founded by Hadji Muhammed Agha, the mansion of the Mufti Halim Pasha, and an Ottoman cemetery completed the mosque complex to the north and east.

 In 1923 when the Muslim community of the island was forced to leave Lesbos as part of the agreed population exchange between Greece and Turkey, rural Muslims stayed in the mosque briefly.
-Their exodus led to the mosque being abandoned and neglected for the following decades which led to its gradual collapse.
+Their exodus led to the mosque being abandoned and neglected for decades, resulting in its gradual collapse.

 The dome collapsed in 1951, with some of its materials looted and sold, leaving the mosque's interior vulnerable to the harsh weather conditions.
-Although there were plans for demolishment, it was decided against after opposition from the locals.
-The Greek Ministry of Culture classified the Yeni Mosque as a monument for the first time in 1956, and in 1979 the municipality asked architect Constantinos Mylonas to submit a preservation proposal, although the necessary funds would not be raised for another twenty years.
+Although there were plans for demolition, it was decided against after opposition from the locals.
+The Hellenic Ministry of Culture classified the Yeni Mosque as a monument for the first time in 1956, and in 1979 the municipality asked architect Constantinos Mylonas to submit a preservation proposal, although the necessary funds would not be raised for another twenty years.
 The initial restoration works were completed under the supervision of the 14th Ephorate of Byzantine Antiquities.

-In 2011 thirty-five volunteers, members of Aeolistas civil initiative group, cleaned up the mosque, although it remained in need of renovation.
+In 2011, 35 volunteers, members of Aeolistas civil initiative group, cleaned the mosque, although it remained in need of renovation.
 In 2014 then-mayor Spyros Galinos promised to restore the building with funds from the European Union.